Skip to content

 We’ll take care of you; all we ask is that you do the same and listen to your body!

-Unfortunately, there is no one-size-fits-all solution here.
-No single participant will feel comfortable in the same clothes.
+There is no one-size-fits-all solution here as no single participant will feel comfortable in the same clothes.
 However, most participants wear multiple layers, allowing them to easily adapt to changing weather conditions.
-Plan for changing weather conditions such as rain, wind, and warm sunshine.
+October weather in Wisconsin can be highly variable so plan for changing weather conditions such as soggy rain, cold winds, and warm sunshine.
+It may also start out in the morning with dew/frost on the ground and cool temperatures with increasing temperatures throughout the day.

 Do you offer refunds?